 the dangerous goods certificate is also required when importing specific products from outside the EU.

 Certain goods must be accompanied by dock and warehouse receipts, if they are brought by waterway and are stored before shipment to the place they will be sold.
 In the case of electronic products, these must be accompanied by product manuals.

 With respect to the documents these the need to be brought into Slovakia with, some of them require:

 - the purchase order,

 Business owner must note that these requirements apply based on the country of origin of the products.

 Import/export documents in Slovakia

-which enter or exit Slovakia must be accompanied by a set of documents which needs to contain:
+All products which enter or exit Slovakia must be accompanied by a set of documents which needs to contain:

 - information about the company importing/exporting them, among which the name and address are necessary;